shashankmore46/Findem/README.md

 This project demonstrates data cleaning, aggregation, and visualization for sales order data using Java and CSV files, with a focus on realistic “dirty” data and robust annotation-driven transformation.

+## Instructions
+1. Clone the master branch.
+2. Install Java 8 or higher.
+3. Run java -version to confirm installation.
+4. Open the project in any Java IDE (e.g., IntelliJ, Eclipse, VS Code).
+5. Navigate to org.example.Main::main (the main method in Main.java).
+6. Now make sure to follow all the steps from 7 to 10 as it is.
+7. Generate sample data:
+   - Uncomment ONLY line 22.
+   - Run main().
+   - This will create a raw orders CSV file containing 1 million raw orders.
+   - Comment line 22 back.
+8. Ingest data into DB:
+   - Uncomment ONLY line 23.
+   - Run main().
+   - This will ingest the created raw orders CSV into the database.
+   - Comment line 23 back.
+9. Analyze:
+   - Uncomment ONLY line 24.
+   - Run main().
+   - This will create the 6 analytical tables in the database.
+   - Comment line 24 back.
+10. Create dashboard:
+   - Uncomment ONLY line 25.
+   - Run main().
+   - This will create and open the dashboard in a new tab.
+   - Comment line 25 back.

 # Approaches
 This project can be adapted to different ways of reading and processing data, each with unique benefits and drawbacks: